-'Thou goest home in this night in the depth of winter;

-To thy eternal and perpetual home, thou goest.

-Sleep, friends, sleep - and away with sorrow;

-Sleep, friends, sleep - in the absence of fear;

-Sleep, friends, sleep - in the Rock of All Forgiving.
+'Thou goest home in this night in the depth of winter; To thy eternal and perpetual home, thou goest.
+Sleep, friends, sleep - and away with sorrow; Sleep, friends, sleep - in the absence of fear; Sleep, friends, sleep - in the Rock of All Forgiving.

-The black wrath of the God of life

-Is upon the dank gloom of death as thou goest.

-The white wrath of the Lord of the Stars

-Is upon the dark path that leads beyond this worlds-realm.
+The black wrath of the Godlife gloom of death upon the dank thou goest. white wrath of the Lord The the Stars Is upon the dark path that leads beyond this worlds-realm.